biblicalhumanities/Nestle1904/morph/README.md

   <br /> - To the extent possible under law, biblicalhumanities.org has waived all copyright and related or neighboring rights to the biblicalhumanities.org Nestle 1904 Morphology.
 This work is published from: United States.

-The text has been augmented with morphological tags, lemmatization, and Strong's numbers by Dr. Ulrik Sandborg-Petersen of Emergence Consult and Aalborg University, Denmark.
+The text has been augmented with morphological tags, lemmatization, and Strong's numbers by Dr. Ulrik Sandborg-Petersen of Scripture Systems, Denmark.

 The basic method has been to port over as much as possible of an analysis of the Wescott-Hort GNT based on the work done on that text